RefugeRestrooms/refugerestrooms/README.md

 ## Deployment

- This repo is set to automaticly deploy to heroku.
+ This repo is set to automatically deploy to Heroku.
 Any time there is a merge into develop, the develop branch will be deployed to refugestaging.herokuapp.com.
 Any time there is a merge into master, the master branch will be released to refugerestrooms.org

  When making a release, you should do the following:
  1. Check the status of the app on refugestaging.herokuapp.com and make sure it's functional.